juliangruber/level-store/README.md

 ## Resuming

-When reading fails you might not want to start over again completely but rather resume at the last point that worked.
-When passing `ts : true` as an option you don't only get the stored chunks but also when they were written:
+When reading fails you might not want to start over again completely but rather resume after the last chunk you received.
+First, pass `ts : true` as an option so you don't only get the stored chunks but also when they were written:

 ```js